MattisIsEpic/Virus-Packager/README.txt

 put the .exe file in Build folder and run the script, you will also need the python interpreter to run it.
+Also please add a Build file to the project as i could not figure out how to add one to github.